Dzon14/Obsidian/Obsidian/Teknologistrategier/technology road mapping.md

 ---
 tags:
   - tekstrat
+aliases:
+  - TRM
+  - tech road mapping
 ---
 # Technology Road Mapping (TRM)
 - A high-level, visual plan that communicates an organization's technology strategy.
 - Why, What, How, When
 ## Roots and forgotten history
 - TRM recognized and a established management tool
-- It's a history and develooment: Key mile stones
+- It's a history and development: Key mile stones
 - Academic research has lagged well behind the industry practice
 - Well integrated in industrial engineerng
 - Six companies in the forefront (choice)